ParagShahade/k8s-chat-app/README.md

 This guide documents how to deploy the chat application stack onto a Kubernetes cluster, manage sensitive configuration, and operate the workload day-to-day.
 The manifests were authored and tested on Minikube, but work on any conformant cluster with equivalent resources.

-> This project is a Kubernetes-focused fork of `iemafzalhassan/full-stack_chatApp`.
-The original frontend and backend code come from that repo; all `k8s/` manifests were authored in this fork to enable cluster-ready deployments.

 ## Prerequisites

 - Kubernetes cluster v1.24+ with `kubectl` access